CosmWasm/docs-deprecated/website/blog/2019-12-11-cosmwasm-intro.md

 While CosmWasm development has a steeper learning curve than Solidity (it definitely takes more work to get your first sample contract running), it is designed to be more productive for devs with a couple weeks of experience who wish to produce production-ready code.
 And we hope to have an architecture and tooling to avoid the need for a whole industry of "CosmWasm smart contract auditors", as it should be easy to just "do the right thing".

 One major class of attacks in ethereum (and probably the most infamous) is reentrancy.
-CosmWasm was architected to [eliminate the possibility of this class of attacks](https://www.cosmwasm.com/docs/intro/smart-contracts#avoiding-reentrancy-attacks).
+CosmWasm was architected to [eliminate the possibility of this class of attacks](https://www.cosmwasm.com/docs/getting-started/smart-contracts#avoiding-reentrancy-attacks).

 Much like Ethereum, we take resource usage seriously.
-As such, we provide [hard limits on memory usage, and gas-based limits on CPU and Storage](https://www.cosmwasm.com/docs/intro/smart-contracts#resource-limits).
+As such, we provide [hard limits on memory usage, and gas-based limits on CPU and Storage](https://www.cosmwasm.com/docs/getting-started/smart-contracts#resource-limits).

-For those who take security very seriously, you can read a longer list of [how CosmWasm stacks up against all known ethereum attack vectors](https://www.cosmwasm.com/docs/intro/smart-contracts#lessons-learned-from-ethereum).
+For those who take security very seriously, you can read a longer list of [how CosmWasm stacks up against all known ethereum attack vectors](https://www.cosmwasm.com/docs/getting-started/smart-contracts#lessons-learned-from-ethereum).

 ## Getting Started with CosmWasm

-If you are anxious to get started, you can [jump right in with our first tutorial](https://www.cosmwasm.com/docs/intro/overview).
+If you are anxious to get started, you can [jump right in with our first tutorial](https://www.cosmwasm.com/docs/getting-started/intro).
 This will walk you through modifying an existing contract, compiling it, deploying it to a local "dev net" and running the contracts via a command line tool.
+If you want more theoretical background, you can [read up on the architecture design](https://www.cosmwasm.com/docs/intro/overview).

 ### Writing Contracts (Rust)

 Writing your own contract is quite easy if you have a working knowledge of rust.
 If you don't, it should still be relatively straightforward to make minor changes to existing contracts, just picking up syntax on the fly.
-We do [walk you through the basics](https://www.cosmwasm.com/docs/intro/rust-basics) and [explain editing a contract](https://www.cosmwasm.com/docs/intro/editing-escrow-contract) in the tutorial, but if you are an advanced dev and want to jump right in with a few pointers, we explain some key points here and where to find the code.
+We do [walk you through the basics](https://www.cosmwasm.com/docs/getting-started/rust-basics) and [explain editing a contract](https://www.cosmwasm.com/docs/intrgetting-startedo/editing-escrow-contract) in the tutorial, but if you are an advanced dev and want to jump right in with a few pointers, we explain some key points here and where to find the code.

 [Confio/cosmwasm](https://github.com/confio/cosmwasm) is a library providing all modular code needed for building a contract.
 And [cosmwasm-template](https://github.com/confio/cosmwasm-template) contains a starter pack to quickly set up a minimal contract along with build system and unit tests, so you can start writing custom logic directly.
 Both of these libraries offer deeper documentation on how to build them.
 If you want to write you own contract, follow the instructions on [cosmwasm-template](https://github.com/confio/cosmwasm-template) and just start editing `contract.rs`.